| Guidelines: Software Requirements

 example "critical" periods versus lightly used periods) whether all

-Be careful not to specify unnecessarily stringent availability criteria, as
+users or only a few are affected, etc. Be careful not to specify unnecessarily stringent availability criteria, as

 this could significantly affect the implementation cost.
 In general, if